bromeostasis/refed-assignment/README.md

 ```
 As mentioned in the assignment, I included the final data and figures in the directory.

-If you'd like to clear out all of the generated output, I've included is a convenience script: `reset.py`.
-This will clear out everything except the raw data and can be run like this:
+If you'd like to clear out all of the generated output before running the main script, I've included is a convenience script: `reset.py`.
+This is not necessary to run the main script (it is idempotent), but will clear out everything except the raw data and can be run like this:
 ```python
 python3 reset.py
 # Verify here that all output directories are empty